AdrienRoco/AdrienRoco/README.md

 # Hi, I'm Adrien! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">

-I'm a 5th-year IT student at **Epitech**.
-Passionate about programming, networks, and computers in general, I’m actively seeking a 6‑month internship starting in March 2025.
-I’m available for opportunities that challenge me to apply my technical skills and broaden my expertise.
+I'm a recent IT graduate from **Epitech** with a Master's degree in Information Technology.
+Passionate about programming, networks, and computers in general, I'm actively seeking opportunities to apply my technical skills and broaden my expertise in a professional environment.

 ---

 ## 🎓 Education & Certifications

-- **Student Developer, Epitech**
-  _October 2018 – Present_
+- **Master's Degree in Information Technology, Epitech** _2018 – 2025_
-  Pursuing the "Programme Grande École" in Information Technology (RNCP Level 7).
+  Completed the "Programme Grande École" in Information Technology (RNCP Level 7).

 - **Bachelor in Information Technology, Epitech Lyon** _2022_